rfmajor/rabbitmqdemo/README.md

 it should rejoin the cluster (however the connections stay the same, old connections aren’t being re-established).

 ## Note
 The replication mechanism of quorum queues is triggered automatically on startup of the rabbit1 node.
-It means that if rabbit1 makes an attempt to replicate the queue to other nodes, some of them might not yet be up, which often leads to 1 or 2 nodes being left without any quorum queue replica.
-I’ve made several attempts to make rabbit1 “wait” for the other nodes to be up, but there was no simple solution available.
-For this reason the `replicate_queues.sh` script should be executed manually once all the nodes have joined the cluster.
+It means that if rabbit1 makes an attempt to replicate the queue to other nodes, some of them might not yet have joined the cluster, which often leads to 1 or 2 nodes being left without any quorum queue replica.
+Therefore I’ve made rabbit1 container depend on rabbit2 and rabbit3, however there is still a chance that rabbit1 might start replicating before rabbit2 or rabbit3 join the cluster.
+If this scenario happens, an additional script `replicate_queues.sh` should be executed manually after the cluster is set up.